Omar-zoubi/reading-notes/Reading-notes201/reading03.md

 #### The border-image property applies an image to the border of any box.
 It takes a background image and slices it into nine pieces.

- ## Arrays:
+## Array :
- * ### An array is a special type of variable.
+  ### An array is a special type of variable.
 It doesn't just store one value; it stores a list of values.
- * ### Values in an array are accessed as if they are in a numbered list.
+  ### Values in an array are accessed as if they are in a numbered list.
 It is important to know that the numbering of this list starts at zero (not one).
  ![](https://i.stack.imgur.com/stW7o.png)

  ***Done by Omar ALzoubi***